hqyyqh888/DeepUnfolding_WMMSE/README.md

 # Blackbox CNN
 ## Data Prepareation
-Firstly, we run the file "`generate_data.m`" in the folder "`GenerateData`" to generate the training dataset, which consists of the inputs in the file "`Input_H.csv`" and the labels in the file "`Output_UW.csv`".
+Firstly, we run "`generate_data.m`" in the folder "`GenerateData`" to generate the training dataset, which consists of the inputs in the file "`Input_H.csv`" and the labels in the file "`Output_UW.csv`".
 Then, the two files should be copied into the folder "`DataSet`".

 ## Training and Testing
-Run the main program "`Blackbox CNN.py`", which generates four files in the folder "`DataSet`".
+Run "`Blackbox CNN.py`", which generates four ".csv" files in the folder "`DataSet`".
 Finally, we run the file "`test_predict.m`" in the folder "`Test`" to see the sum-rate performance.
 Note that the file path in "`test_predict.m`" should be modified correspondingly.

 # WMMSE
 Run the main program "`WMMSE.py`".